HarshaVardhannaidu07/spaceApplication/README.md

-# 🚀 Mars Application Form – Next.js Project
+# 🚀 Space Application Form – Next.js Project

 This is a Next.js application for a Mars colonization application form, built with TypeScript, Tailwind CSS, and shadcn/ui components.